emreozsoy/PreciseSHA256Indexer/README.md

 ## What This Project Tries to Do

-In this project, I wanted to combine two techniques: **brute force** and a **rainbow table**.
+I wanted to combine two techniques: **brute force** and a **rainbow table**.
 The idea is to save every possible SHA256 version of decimal numbers, so we can later determine which numbers fall into the range we are looking for.

 However, I found out that this project is not ideal for regular computers.
 While there are websites that can solve 12-character long SHA256 passwords using similar techniques, my approach quickly created a massive amount of data.
 When I only ran the code for **74,622,138** hash values, the data size grew to about **4.6 GB**.